-2. Reflect the diversity of the children in our society with regard to the gender, age, native language, ethnicity, culture and abilities of the children enrolled in the facility; 3.
-Provide for the safety of the children enrolled in the facility while being appropriately challenging for the children; 4.
-Encourage the children enrolled in the facility to explore, experiment, and discover new information and ideas; 5.
-Are organized in a manner which facilitates independent use of the materials and equipment by the children enrolled in the facility; 6.
-Are rotated to reflect changes in the curriculum and to accommodate the different interests and skill levels of the children enrolled in the facility; 7.
-Allow for a variety of uses; and 8.
+- 2. Reflect the diversity of the children in our society with regard to the gender, age, native language, ethnicity, culture and abilities of the children enrolled in the facility; - 3.
+Provide for the safety of the children enrolled in the facility while being appropriately challenging for the children; - 4.
+Encourage the children enrolled in the facility to explore, experiment, and discover new information and ideas; - 5.
+Are organized in a manner which facilitates independent use of the materials and equipment by the children enrolled in the facility; - 6.
+Are rotated to reflect changes in the curriculum and to accommodate the different interests and skill levels of the children enrolled in the facility; - 7.
+Allow for a variety of uses; and - 8.
 Accommodate the special needs of the children enrolled in the facility.

+19.3 Personal hygiene.
-Pe rson al hygiene.
-A. Th oth pe the child care facility shall implement a hand washing training program for caregivers, oner staff members, volunteers and children who are developmentally able to learn prsonal hygiene.
-This training program shall teach the following hand washing pocedures.
-A. Th oth pe e child care facility shall implement a hand washing training program for caregivers, her staff members, volunteers and children who are developmentally able to learn pronal hygiene.
-This training program shall teach the following hand washing A. Th oth pe the child care facility shall implement a hand washing training program for caregivers, ther staff members, volunteers and children who are developmentally able to learn provide the staff members.
-This training program shall teach the following hand washing pocedures.
-Wet hands with warm running water and apply soap.
-A. Th oth pe pro The child care facility shall implement a hand washing training program for caregivers, ther staff members, volunteers and children who are developmentally able to learn provide the following hand washing occdures.
-Wet hands with warm running water and apply soap.
-Rub hands together with soap vigorously for 20 seconds.
-A. Th oth pe pr 1.
-2. 3.
-4. we child care facility shall implement a hand washing training program for caregivers, ther staff members, volunteers and children who are developmentally able to learn bristers and hygiene.
-This training program shall teach the following hand washing bocedures.
-Wet hands with warm running water and apply soap.
-Rub hands together with soap vigorously for 20 seconds.
-Rinse hands well under warm running water.
-Dry hands using a single-use paper towel or air dryer.
-A. B. Th oth pe 1.
-2. 3.
-4. we child care facility shall implement a hand washing training program for caregivers, ther staff members, volunteers and children who are developmentally able to learn bristorial hygiene.
-This training program shall teach the following hand washing ocedures.
-Wet hands with warm running water and apply soap.
-Rub hands together with soap vigorously for 20 seconds.
-Rinse hands well under warm running water.

-- 1. Thoroughly wipe the child's hands with a disposable wipe; or - Thoroughly wipe the child's hands with a damp single-use towel, moistened with liquid soap.
+- A. The child care facility shall implement a hand washing training program for caregivers, other staff members, volunteers and children who are developmentally able to learn personal hygiene.
+This training program shall teach the following hand washing procedures. - 1.
+Wet hands with warm running water and apply soap. - 2.
+Rub hands together with soap vigorously for 20 seconds. - 3.
+Rinse hands well under warm running water. - 4.
+Dry hands using a single-use paper towel or air dryer. - B. The caregivers shall monitor and assist children who are developmentally able to wash their hands to ensure the children follow the above hand washing procedures. - C. Caregivers shall wash the hands of infants, who are unable to wash their own hands and who are too heavy to hold safely at the hand washing sink, as follows: - 1.
+Thoroughly wipe the child's hands with a disposable wipe; or - 2.
+Thoroughly wipe the child's hands with a damp single-use towel, moistened with liquid soap.
 Then wipe the child's hands with a damp single-use towel until the child's hand is free of soap.
 Then use a dry paper towel to dry the child's hands.

-Program Standards

 - D. The child care facility shall be responsible to monitor the caregivers, other staff members, and volunteers hand washing practices to ensure that proper hand washing procedures are being practiced. - E. Caregivers, other staff members and volunteers shall wash their hands under any of the following conditions: - 1.
 Any time their hands come into contact with blood, mucus, vomit, feces or urine; - 2.
 Before preparing or handling food; - 3.
-Before engaging in any activity related to serving food, including, without limitation, setting the table; - Before and after eating a meal or snack; - After using the toilet, helping a child use the toilet, changing a diaper with or without gloves or assisting a child with hand washing; - 6.
+Before engaging in any activity related to serving food, including, without limitation, setting the table; - 4.
+Before and after eating a meal or snack; - 5.
+After using the toilet, helping a child use the toilet, changing a diaper with or without gloves or assisting a child with hand washing; - 6.
 After attending to an ill child; - 7.
 After handling an animal; - 8.
 After handling garbage or cleaning a container used to store garbage; - 9.
 After cleaning contaminated or soiled surfaces; - 10.
 Before and after giving medication; and - 11.
-Any time hands become visibly soiled. - F. Children being cared for in the child care facility shall wash their hands under any of the following conditions: - 1.
-Any time that their hands come into contact with blood, mucus, vomit, feces or urine or garbage; - 2.
-Before handling food; - Before and after eating a meal or snack; - 4.
+Any time hands become visibly soiled. - F. Children being cared for in the child care facility shall wash their hands under any of the following conditions: - Any time that their hands come into contact with blood, mucus, vomit, feces or urine or garbage; - 2.
+Before handling food; - 3.
+Before and after eating a meal or snack; - 4.
 After outdoor play; - 5.
 After handling an animal;